 Students completing the post-master’s PPSC program in school counseling will meet the standards of quality and effectiveness as recommended by the California Commission on Teacher Credentialing (CCTC).

-Applications are accepted for fall semester only and must be received by the department no later than January 15 of each year.
-To obtain a post-master’s PPSC only program application, visit our website at counseling.sfsu.edu.
+Applications are accepted for the fall semester only and must be received through the Cal State Apply system no later than January 15 of each year.
 The department reviews each application and, if accepted, consultation with the coordinator of the school counseling program is required to determine which classes are needed to complete the PPSC program.
 Upon departmental review of the application and acceptance to the credential program, the student is invited for advising and orientation.

 Pupil Personnel Services Credential: School Counseling Designation — Minimum 15 units